 Got a black magic woman Got a black magic woman I've got a black magic woman Got me so blind I can't see That she's a black magic woman She's trying to make a devil out of me

-Don't turn your back on me, baby Don't turn your back on me, baby Yes, don't turn your back on me, baby Stop messing about with your tricks Don't turn your back on me, baby You just might pick up my magic sticks
+Don't turn your back on me, baby Don't turn your back on me, baby Yes, don't turn your back on me, baby Stop messing 'round with your tricks Don't turn your back on me, baby You just might pick up my magic sticks

 You got your spell on me, baby You got your spell on me, baby Yes, you got your spell on me, baby Turnin' my heart into stone I need you so bad Magic woman I can't leave you alone